resolv-libs/resolv-ml/README.md

-# resolv-mir
+# resolv-ml
-A library containing utilities for MIR
+A library containing utilities for ML
 The packages / virtual env management software chosen is `poetry`.

 ## Local development